Joan Burnett, NNPCN Founder, Honorary Director for Life

 In 1987 Burnett brought all of the palliative care volunteer professionals together and the Near North Palliative Care Network was born, with offices in Powassan, Sturgeon Falls and Mattawa.
 Joan is currently happily retired but will always be the soul of the NNPCN.

-Jenny Leblond, Vice Chair
+Jenny Leblond, Chair of the Board

-Jenny Leblond is currently the Vice Chair of the NNPCN Board of Directors.
+Jenny Leblond is currently the Chair of the NNPCN Board of Directors.
 Though she has only been on the Board for a few years, she has been working behind the scenes with the organization since about 2014.
 Her behind the scenes role was helping with the reporting of funding agencies, mainly the North East LHIN.
 As Vice Chair, she is now more involved in current issues and decision making as part of the Executive Committee but still enjoys helping out with the reporting.

 Her education is in Business Administration, specifically Accounting and some course work in Health Administration.
 She has worked in the community health care sector for 20 years.
 In 2019, she opted for a career change and is now the CAO Clerk Treasurer of a small municipality to the south east of North Bay.